krasina15/ragch/README.md

 # Enterprise RAG Challenge

 A robust, memory-optimized Retrieval-Augmented Generation (RAG) system designed to process corporate annual reports and answer specific questions with precise references.

+This code is my personal attempt in the [Enterprise Rag Challange](https://rag.timetoact.at/).

 ## Overview